All Through the Night (film)

 All Through the Night is a 1942 American comedy-crime-spy thriller film directed by Vincent Sherman and starring Humphrey Bogart, Conrad Veidt and Kaaren Verne, and featuring many of the Warner Bros. company of character actors.
-Production started right after Japan's attack on Pearl Harbor on December 7, 1941 and It was released by Warner Brothers a month later.
 The supporting cast features Peter Lorre, Frank McHugh, Jackie Gleason, Phil Silvers, Barton MacLane, and William Demarest.

 Plot

 The gang of big-shot Broadway gambler Alfred "Gloves" Donahue, at a restaurant, plays with military toys, imagining fighting Hitler.
 The restaurant gives Gloves a cheesecake not made by Mr. Miller, a baker who makes Gloves' favorite cheesecake, and Donahue is unhappy.
 His mother, "Ma" Donahue, tells him Miller, her neighbor, is missing and she's "got a feeling" something sinister has happened.
 Gloves searches the bakery and finds Miller's dead body.
 A young singer, Leda Hamilton, quickly leaves the shop upon hearing about Miller's demise.
 Mrs. Donahue believes that the girl knows something and tracks her down to a night club, where she creates a racket by "crabbing" about Miller's death.
 Marty Callahan, co-owner of the club, calls Gloves, insisting that he come down and take care of the situation.
 While at the club, Gloves has a drink with Leda that is interrupted by her piano player, Pepi, who takes her away to a back room, where he shoots Marty's partner, Joe Denning.
 Leda and Pepi then disappear in a taxi as Gloves stumbles upon Joe.
 Before dying, Joe raises up five fingers to indicate who took Leda.
 Gloves quickly leaves to search for Leda, inadvertently leaving one of his gloves at the murder scene.

 While being suspected of Joe's murder by Marty and the police, Gloves traces the taxi to an antiques auction house operated by Hall Ebbing and his assistant, Madame.
 Gloves poses as a bidder but is recognized by Pepi.
 Gloves sees Leda and trusts her, but she subsequently knocks him out; he is tied up and left in a storage room with one of his boys, Sunshine, who was captured earlier.
 Later, Leda visits them and helps them break free before they can be shipped out in crates.
 While escaping, Gloves and Sunshine walk into a room with maps, charts, a short-wave radio, and a portrait of Adolf Hitler.
 They realize what Joe was indicating before he died: their captors are "fivers" or Nazi fifth columnists.
 Gloves finds a notebook and reads Miller's name in it as well as that of "Leda Hamilton", her Jewish name "Uda Hammel", and the death of her father in Dachau concentration camp.